utmlibrary/toolkit/twarc.markdown

 Note, we are using five variants of COVID-19 to capture the term as it's been used on Twitter.

 Using either of these commands will gather all tweets on Twitter using the term.
-However, we will want to delmit this information either by geolocation and/or language.
+However, we will want to delimit this information either by geolocation and/or language.

 As noted in the warm up section, you could use ```geocode``` to limit tweets by a geolocation, like Toronto: